 Here's how you can fit four slabs of ribs on a small grill like a Weber Kettle or Weber Smokey Mountain.
 Good rib racks hold the slabs upright with enough airspace between them to allow airflow and smoke penetration.
 Bad rib racks hold the meat too close together so they don't cook properly (see my article on rib racks).
 For discount pricing and direct ordering from Amazon.com, click here. - Meathead

 Keep rain, snow, wasps, birds, and other vermin out.
 Cheapo covers last only a year or two.
-A good cover costs about $60.
+A good cover will last five years or more.
+All the plastic or vinyl ones I've tried cracked and fell apart in two to three years.
+The canvas covers rotted in a few years.
+The best were canvas laminated or impregnated with polyurethane or PVC.
 Check out the pricing and direct ordering from Amazon.com, click here. - Meathead

 The Cold Weather Jacket is silicone coated jacket is designed to insulate your 22.5" Weber Smokey Mountain while cooking and it can easily be adapted for a Weber Kettle.
 Great for use in cool, rainy, and windy conditions or as as a weather cover while not using your cooker. - Meathead

 Grill toppers are essential for grilling and smoking small objects such as slices of onion and peppers, nuts, and I prefer them for small chunks of meat rather than skewers.
 On skewers it is hard to keep the meat from spinning around, and getting the meats and veggies on the same skewer together is almost impossible.

 With a basket, when the mushrooms are done, pull them out and leave the meat in.
 I also prefer the mesh type because they let in more smoke and flavor.
 My fave is the Mr. Bar-B-Q Stainless Steel Mesh Roasting Pan.